-Here we go with the details of how to prepare the ragù stuffing from the Montalbano Arancini Recipe.
+Here we go with the details of preparing the ragù stuffing from the Montalbano Arancini Recipe.

 Montalbano Arancini Recipe: Ragu Stuffing

-To prepare ragu, let’s start by having an onion, a piece of celery, and a piece of carrot, almost in equal parts (a little more onion I advise) finely chopped.
+To prepare ragu (ragù in Italian), let’s start with an onion, a piece of celery, and a piece of carrot, almost in equal parts (a little more onion, I advise), finely chopped.
 Heat some olive oil in a frying pan over medium heat and sauté the mixture until soft and golden brown.

-Mix well from time to time and cook over medium-low heat for about 20 minutes, or as long as necessary to ensure it is fully cooked.
+Mix well occasionally and cook over medium-low heat for about 20 minutes or as long as necessary to ensure it is fully cooked.

 The next step is adding to the mix a pinch of cooked peas.

-Lastly, taste the ragu.
-A pinch of sugar may be needed to balance the flavour and neutralise the acidity of the sauce, but this is to taste.
+Lastly, taste the ragù.
+A pinch of sugar may be needed to balance the flavour and neutralise the sauce’s acidity, but this is to taste.
 Generally, tomato sauces that are prepared with some carrots are not acidic.